MamaDsky/DataSearch/README.md

 # Data Search

-simple project made with HTML, CSS, JS, and PHP programming languages.
+Simple project made with HTML, CSS, JS, and PHP programming languages.
 This project will work by displaying all student data and will filter student data which will be written in the input field and the data will appear based on the keywords written in the input field

 ## Authors